Celtic Cross: Meaning, History, and Modern Interpretations

 The Celtic Knotwork within the Cross

 Often, Celtic crosses are decorated with intricate knotwork, symbolizing interconnectedness, the infinite cycle of life, and spiritual unity.
-The continuous lines of the knotwork remind us of the interconnectedness of all beings and the timeless nature of the spirit.
+The continuous lines of the knotwork remind us of all beings' interconnectedness and the spirit's timeless nature.

 • Circle meanings: eternity, continuity, divine connection.